unisdr/delta/_docs/division/division_import_guide.md

    ```
    - Must include columns: `id`, `parent`, `geodata`, and at least one language column
    - `id`: Unique identifier for each division (used as `importId` in database)
+     - Must be unique within your tenant/country account
+     - Used to establish parent-child relationships
    - `parent`: ID of parent division (empty for top-level divisions)
+     - Must reference another division's `id` in the same file
+     - Leave empty for root/top-level divisions
    - `nationalId`: Optional national identifier (can be empty)
+     - Should be unique if provided
+     - Used for integration with external systems
    - `geodata`: Name of the corresponding GeoJSON file
+     - Case-insensitive matching is supported
+     - Can include subdirectory paths
    - Language columns (e.g., `en`, `fr`, `es`): Names in different languages
+     - At least one language column is required
+     - Column names should match ISO language codes

 2. **GeoJSON Files** (required):
    - Must be valid GeoJSON format with proper geometry
    - File names must match the `geodata` column values in the CSV
    - Can be in any subdirectory within the ZIP (system will find them)
+   - Supports both individual geometry objects and FeatureCollections
+   - Must use WGS84 coordinate system (EPSG:4326)
    - Example structure:
      ```
      divisions.zip